aiman-al-masoud/deixiscript/docs/notes/notes.md

 Context shortcut to most common lexemes

-Both or just one?:
+Both or just one?: DONE
 * when a lexeme is first created, a referent is created too
 * when a wrapper is created any new lexeme pointing to it is created and wrapper is set as referent/model/proto.

 getProto, proto, concepts, heirlooms, isConcept, setAlias should go away from Lexeme.
 They should be replaced with referent:Wrapper on Lexeme.
+DONE

+color is a thing DONE

+# 2023/03/28 TODO

+button is HTMLButtonElement.
+div is HTMLDivElement.
+element is HTMLElement.

+remove ungainly "proto of" part.